ron1/fleet-examples/multi-cluster/helm-kustomize/README.md

 packaged as a Helm chart downloaded from a third party source and will modify the helm chart using Kustomize.
 The app will be deployed into the `fleet-mc-helm-kustomize-example` namespace.

 The application will be customized as follows per environment:
+* All clusters: The front deployment image tag is updated to v5

-* Dev clusters: Only the redis leader is deployed and not the followers.
+* Dev clusters: The front deployment image tag is updated to v6 and only the redis leader is deployed and not the followers
 * Test clusters: Scale the front deployment to 3
 * Prod clusters: Scale the front deployment to 3 and set the service type to LoadBalancer